 Let’s discuss the challenges Mathew might face in managing the disruptions.

 Without an efficient framework, Mathew will be hard-pressed to find any viable solution that’ll help him prevent the shutdown.
 He needs hyper-connected automotive value supply chain software through which he will have an opportunity to manage the disruptions and mitigates the risk.

 Now, Mathew’s managers have some questions that demand answers (You might also want some answers when it comes to your organization).

 Challenges You Might Face In Your Supply Chain Optimization

 It is a tedious task to identify & mitigate issues in supply chain management.
-Silos and black stores can create information barriers while sharing info within the organization.
-It makes it difficult for the departments too when it comes to predicting and identifying issues collectively.
-After the problems are identified, response time is too slow mostly, and when corrective actions are taken, OEM (Original Equipment Manufacturer) may not have the right tool to access the damage done.
+Silos and black stores can create information barriers while sharing info within the organization and it makes it difficult for even the departments when it comes to predicting and identifying issues collectively.
+After the problems are identified, response time is usually too slow and when corrective actions are taken the OEM (Original Equipment Manufacturer) may not have the right tool to access the damage done.
 This inability can render any action useless.

-The need for software is not limited to the vehicles tracking in this already complex system.
-Software is now being used throughout the value supply chain operation.
+The need for software is not limited to vehicle tracking in this complex system but is now being used throughout the value supply chain operation.